webuild-consortium/webuild-github-policies/docs/05-licensing-guidelines.md

 #### 5.2.1 Manual Addition

-For new files, include header at the top:
+For new files, include the header at the top:

 ```python
 # Copyright 2025 WeBuild Consortium